- Light therapy is a treatment in which you’re exposed to an artificial light source.

 Light therapy has many positive aspects.
 The treatment can also be done at home using rented or purchased light boxes.

 - associated with few or mild side effects

 The negative aspects of light therapy are the side effects and complications that can occur.
 These include:

 - dry eyes and nose

 - hypomania, an extended period of heightened mood

-Dr. Carl Vincent, a psychologist in Moline, Ill., suggests that light therapy be used with other therapy treatments, such as psychotherapy and/or a drug regimen.
+Dr. Carl Vincent, a psychologist in Moline, Illinois, suggests that light therapy be used with other treatments, such as psychotherapy or a drug regimen.
 “The idea is that it could be used as a supplemental therapy,” Vincent says.
 “In addition to treatment, people suffering from depression in the winter months should try to be more active.
-Winter is a time when people tend to be more sedentary and getting more exercise can help improve mood.”
+Winter is a time when people tend to be more sedentary, and getting more exercise can help improve mood.”